-The arc (s?) of the normal aging heart -
+The arc (s?) of the normal aging heart ( the sedentary ageing heart and the exercising aging heart)

 One of the stories told by physiologists and cardiologists regarding the age related downhill course of cardiac function is something like this.